anselm/arpersist/README.md

 Also here is a video: https://www.youtube.com/watch?v=rYxahAnz34g

-An exploration of persistent AR in the browser leveraging ARKit to simulate centimeter accurate GPS.
+This app is an exploration of persistent AR in the browser leveraging ARKit to simulate centimeter accurate GPS.
 Uses webxr-ios to fetch arkit maps into the browser.
 In combination with a gps location, we can compute the gps location for other anchors that are placed in the environment.

-A client/server architecture is used where maps associated with a gps location can be saved to the server and then fetched by clients at that gps location.
+Persistence is supported using a client/server architecture where maps associated with a gps location can be saved to the server and then fetched by clients at that gps location.
 In addition any user placed features can also be retrieved.

+Early explorations of multi-player support are also present.
+There are thoughts here about a larger richer social experience such as filtering posts based on if they are by parties that you have friended.
+This is ongoing however.
+As it stands you can see other players as a "heart" floating in space where their phone is, and you can see each other move and edit objects.

 # Build